-- Complete blood count, biochemical profile and urinalysis to evaluate the organs, look for signs of infection, metabolic abnormalities, evaluate electrolyte and glucose levels.
+- Biochemical profile, complete blood count, and urinalysis to evaluate the organs, look for signs of infection, metabolic abnormalities, evaluate electrolyte and glucose levels.

 - Xrays and ultrasound to evaluate the organs and look for blockages, hernia or tumours.

 - Endoscopy, a plastic tube with a light and a camera on the end which is inserted through your cat’s mouth and into the intestinal tract to look for cancer, inflammatory bowel disease, stomach ulcer.
 A biopsy may be taken during this procedure.

 The goal of treatment is to find and treat the underlying cause as well as manage symptoms.

-- Travel sickness: Cats who suffer from travel sickness may benefit from anti-emetic or tranquillizers which are prescribed off-label.
-Some medications include diphenhydramine and meclizine which are both antihistamines but also relieve nausea.
+- Travel sickness: Cats who suffer from travel sickness can benefit from anti-nausea medications or tranquillizers which are prescribed off-label.

 - Anti-emetics: For cats who are suffering from a systemic disorder, anti-emetic drugs may be prescribed to help reduce the feeling of nausea.
 There are a number of drugs which can be prescribed depending on the cause of nausea and vomiting.